-In addition to his work with Ars Nova Singers, Thomas served as Music Director of St. John’s Episcopal Church in Boulder, CO for more than 30 years.
-Thomas has studied choral and orchestral conducting with experts in the field including Dale Warland, Helmut Rilling, and Giora Bernstein, and has taken masterclasses with Eric Ericson and Herbert Blomstedt.
+In addition to his work with Ars Nova Singers, Tom served as Music Director of St. John’s Episcopal Church in Boulder for more than 32 years.
+Tom studied choral and orchestral conducting with Dale Warland, Helmut Rilling, and Giora Bernstein, and has taken masterclasses with Robert Shaw, Eric Ericson, and Herbert Blomstedt.
 In 2016 he received the Dairy Center Honors Lifetime Achievement Award in the Arts and the University of Colorado-Boulder College of Music selected him as the Distinguished Alumnus of the college in 2019.
 He received his Bachelor of Arts degree in Music from Macalester College in St. Paul, Minnesota and a Master of Music degree in composition from the University of Colorado.

 Joined Ars Nova: 1986